ms-cs-stevens/helping_hands/README.md

 #### Setting up the installation
 1. `yarn install` or `npm install`

-### Creating dummy data on the app
+### Creating starter data on the application
 1. `yarn seed` or `npm run seed`
-Checkout dump.js file for login credentials
+We need to add admin user from the backend (Will be done automatically when we run the seed file).
+We must have roles(donor, admin and recipient) set up in our application before running it.
+So `yarn seed` is very important.

 #### Running the app on local
 1. `yarn start` or `npm start`